Real-time computing: Real-time in digital signal processing

 In a real-time digital signal processing (DSP) process, the analyzed (input) and generated (output) samples can be processed (or generated) continuously in the time it takes to input and output the same set of samples independent of the processing delay.
 It means that the processing delay must be bounded even if the processing continues for an unlimited time.
-That means that the mean processing time per sample, including overhead, is no greater than the sampling period, which is the reciprocal of the sampling rate.
+The mean processing time per sample, including overhead, is no greater than the sampling period, which is the reciprocal of the sampling rate.
 This is the criterion whether the samples are grouped together in large segments and processed as blocks or are processed individually and whether there are long, short, or non-existent input and output buffers.

 Consider an audio DSP example; if a process requires 2.01 seconds to analyze, synthesize, or process 2.00 seconds of sound, it is not real-time.
 However, if it takes 1.99 seconds, it is or can be made into a real-time DSP process.

 A common life analogy is standing in a line or queue waiting for the checkout in a grocery store.
 If the line asymptotically grows longer and longer without bound, the checkout process is not real-time.
 If the length of the line is bounded, customers are being "processed" and output as rapidly, on average, as they are being inputted then that process is real-time.
 The grocer might go out of business or must at least lose business if they cannot make their checkout process real-time; thus, it is fundamentally important that this process is real-time.

-A signal processing algorithm that cannot keep up with the flow of input data with output falling farther and farther behind the input, is not real-time.
-But if the delay of the output (relative to the input) is bounded regarding a process that operates over an unlimited time, then that signal processing algorithm is real-time, even if the throughput delay may be very long.
+A signal processing algorithm that cannot keep up with the flow of input data with output falling further and further behind the input, is not real-time.
+If the delay of the output (relative to the input) is bounded regarding a process which operates over an unlimited time, then that signal processing algorithm is real-time, even if the throughput delay may be very long.

 Live vs. real-time

 Real-time signal processing is necessary, but not sufficient in and of itself, for live signal processing such as what is required in live event support.
 Live audio digital signal processing requires both real-time operation and a sufficient limit to throughput delay so as to be tolerable to performers using stage monitors or in-ear monitors and not noticeable as lip sync error by the audience also directly watching the performers.
-Tolerable limits to latency for live, real-time processing is a subject of investigation and debate but is estimated to be between 6 and 20 milliseconds.
+Tolerable limits to latency for live, real-time processing is a subject of investigation and debate, but is estimated to be between 6 and 20 milliseconds.

 Real-time bidirectional telecommunications delays of less than 300 ms ("round trip" or twice the unidirectional delay) are considered "acceptable" to avoid undesired "talk-over" in conversation.